kikuchiyo/app_development_en/app_dev_overview.md

 **Application resources**

-Application resources indicate the menus, operations, other graphic interface controls and elements in an application.
+Application resources indicate the menus, operations, data, and graphic interface controls and elements in an application.

 EnOS™ allows application developers to manage the access permissions to the application resources.
 Developers can register application resources as controlled resources.
-When the application is sold to a client, the application developer can assign appropriate permissions to the controlled resources for the client.
+When the application is shared with a client, the application developer can assign appropriate permissions to the controlled resources for the client using the EnOS Application Framework.

 ## Personas

 The following personas are involved in application management:
+- **System administrator**: a party who manages organizations, users, and resources on the EnOS platform.
+- **Organization administrator**: a party who manages users and resources of an organization.
 - **Application developer**: a party who develops an application through calling EnOS APIs.
 - **Application provider**: a party who provisions an application on EnOS to be consumed by other parties.
 An application developer can be an application provider.
 - **Application user/consumer**: who consumes the application that is provided by the application provider.